-UHA Public Safety (UHAPS) provides public safety services on the campus of Albany College of Pharmacy and Health Sciences, as well as the neighboring campuses of Albany Law School and Sage College.
+University Heights Association Public Safety (UHA Public Safety) provides public safety services on the ACPHS campus as well as the neighboring campuses of Albany Law School and the Sage College of Albany.
 This service is seven days a week, 24 hours a day, 365 days a year.

 In the event of an emergency, public safety can be reached at 518-244-3177, or you may dial local safety and support services as appropriate.

-UHAPS consists of uniformed patrol officers and supervisors who work to ensure a safe community, but do not have law enforcement powers.
-These officers use foot patrol, bicycle and vehicular patrol.
+UHA Public Safety consists of uniformed patrol officers and supervisors who work to ensure a safe community, but who do not have law enforcement powers.
+These officers use foot patrol, bicycle, and vehicular patrol.

 Upon appointment, officers are required to be licensed as security guards through the New York State Department of State.
 Officers are required to complete the New York State Security Guard Training Program.
 UHA officers also receive annual CPR-AED training and undertake special topics training related to campus safety.